alan-ai/alan-sdk-web/README.md

 * Electron

 To launch the app, follow the instructions in the README file inside the example app folder.
 Then press the Alan AI button and try interacting with Alan AI.

+## Web chat example

+In the [Website chat demo](https://github.com/alan-ai/website-chat-demo) repository, you can find an example project demonstrating how to quickly add a voice and text AI chat to your web page, website or web app.

+Check out the live web chat demo here: [https://alan-ai.github.io/website-chat-demo/](https://alan-ai.github.io/website-chat-demo/).

 ## Other platforms